mengqian989/vzlib/medinfo2019/single_class.md

 Observations:

 - Using all fields (title+abstract+fulltext) achieved the best performance in ARI, followed by title+abs, then title.
-But the difference between the latter two is small.
-- Optimum number of clusters (k) became somewhat more incoherent (4, 6 and 2) and smaller (2) for title+abs and title.
-It may be because the data set is small and it's more difficult to identify underlying clusters.
+- When using only titles, DF-based feature selection worked better than VCGS.
+This would be due to the small number of words from titles (and thus not many keywords were identified by VCGS).
+This tendency is also seen in title+abstract.
-- When using only titles, maximin clustering worked better than kmeans.
+- kmeans generally works better than maximin.

 Since we know there're four classes in advance, it would be more appropriate to compare the three cases above only for four clusters (i.e., only look at k=4).